 Retailers know that many people start their planning and shopping early whether it’s in a brick and mortar store or online.
 The holidays are a busy time… buying gifts, planning and attending parties, traveling to visit relatives...there's a lot to do.
-Searching for and saving holiday ideas on Pinterest is
+Searching for and saving holiday ideas on Pinterest is in full swing.

 Holiday sales has actually been increasing each year and